typesoft/container-ioc/README.md

 ### Features:
 * Well-known Angular4+ DI API.
+* Can be used in ES6+/Typescript projects.
 * No external dependencies.
 * Singleton and Non-Singleton configuration.
 * Hierarchical containers.
 * Pluggable metadata annotator.
-* Can be used both on front-end and back-end.
-* 100% test coverage.
+* 97% test coverage.

 #### Installation:
 ```